wmo-im/wis2box-training/documentation/docs/practical-sessions/discovering-datasets-from-wis2-gdc.md

     By the end of this practical session, you will be able to:

-    - use pywiscat to discover datasets from the Global Discovery Catalogue
+    - use pywiscat to discover datasets from the Global Discovery Catalogue (GDC)

 ## Introduction